-As I get to the bottom of the well, the water becomes cooler in an industrious manner.
-One very Iconic brand has made its mark in the US, being the definition of cool in American pop culture.
+As I get to the bottom of the well, the water becomes cooler in an industrial manner.
+One very iconic brand has made its mark in the US, being the definition of cool in American pop culture.
 A museum that highlights this century old manufacturer resides in Milwaukee, Wisconsin.

 I’m talking of Harley-Davidson motorcycles, and its cathedral of history – the Harley-Davidson Museum.
 There’s everything one, who is a bike enthusiast, or enthusiast of the brand, could imagine housed in this very chic building.
 From early motorsports to a collection of artistic gas tanks, this will electrify those wanting to delve into the history of the motorbike.